 This year’s honorees come from 18 companies and10 disciplines — from executive management to supply chain, engineering and human resources.

-Jennifer Haroon is Chief Operating Officer at Nauto, an AI-technology company that is improving the safety of commercial fleets today and the autonomous fleets of tomorrow.
+Jennifer Haroon is Chief Operating Officer at Nauto, an AI-technology company that is improving driver and fleet safety today and the autonomous fleets of tomorrow.
 Prior to Nauto, Jennifer was the Head of Business Operations for Waymo (formerly the Google Self-driving Car Project), focusing on strategy and business development.
 She also spent six years at Google working on a variety of projects.
 During that time, she developed and launched CSquared, a wholesale metro fiber optic network business in Sub-Saharan Africa.
 She also worked on many of Google’s early health-related initiatives including Google Flu Trends and the Flu Vaccine Finder.

 Prior to Google, Jennifer was a Project Leader at Boston Consulting Group and an Equity Research Associate at Thomas Weisel Partners.
 She received her B.S. from Duke University and her MBA from US Berkeley's Haas School of Business.